Medically reviewed by Drugs.com. Last updated on July 31, 2019.

 If your doctor determines that you have cervical cancer, you'll have further tests to determine the extent (stage) of your cancer.
 Your cancer's stage is a key factor in deciding on your treatment.

 Staging exams include:

 - Imaging tests.
-Tests such as X-rays, CT scans, magnetic resonance imaging (MRI) and positron emission tomography (PET) help your doctor determine whether your cancer has spread beyond your cervix.
+Tests such as X-ray, CT, MRI and positron emission tomography (PET) help your doctor determine whether your cancer has spread beyond your cervix.

 - Visual examination of your bladder and rectum.
 Your doctor may use special scopes to see inside your bladder and rectum.

 In a Pap test, your doctor uses a vaginal speculum to hold your vaginal walls apart and to see the cervix.
 Next, a sample of cells from your cervix is collected using a small cone-shaped brush and a tiny plastic spatula (1 and 2).
 Your doctor then rinses the brush and spatula in a liquid-filled vial (3) and sends the vial to a laboratory for testing.

 During a cone biopsy (conization), a doctor surgically removes a cone-shaped piece of tissue from the cervix.
 Typically, the cone-shaped piece includes tissue from both the upper and lower part of the cervix.